Should you invest in Tesla?

 (Image credit: Patrick Pleul / POOL / AFP (via Getty Images))

 Tesla regularly features in our ‘most popular stocks’ list, which looks at which companies investors are snapping up on investment platforms.
-That said, the e-vehicle manufacturer has had a pretty dismal time over the past 12 months.
+That said, the e-vehicle manufacturer has had a patchy time over the past 12 months.

-Sales and production have been hit by the challenging economic backdrop, with weakening demand in key markets like China.
-Supply chain issues have also dealt a tough blow, and Musk recently had to lay off 10% of his workforce.
+Sales and production volumes have been impacted by a challenging economic backdrop, with weakening demand in key markets like China.
+Supply chain issues also dealt a tough blow at the start of the year.
+Musk then laid off 10% of his workforce back in April.

 Subscribe to MoneyWeek